“Anything is possible. You just have to be creative”

 Spaltro said Horry Georgetown Technical College is an excellent school for training and exposure to the industry, and the area offers many opportunities for networking.
 “The American Culinary Federation is here,” said Spaltro.
 “A bunch of chefs get together every month, and it’s a really great way to network with people, find a job, and learn.”

-Spaltro said her culinary career allows her to be creative, but it still hard work.
-“When you watch all those TV shows about kitchens, like with Gordon Ramsey, it’s not really like that.
+Spaltro said her culinary career allows her to be creative, but it is still hard work.
+“When you watch all those TV shows about kitchens, like Gordon Ramsey, it’s not really like that.
 You have to have a hard work ethic to be in the restaurant business.
 It’s long hours, and it’s not glamorous.
-There’s a lot of washing dishes and making things you’ve made a million times.
+There’s a lot of washing dishes and making things you’ve done a million times.
 But in the long run, there is a lot of gratification when you present someone with something and they say, ‘Wow, that’s the best thing I’ve ever eaten.’
 That makes you feel good.”

 Sisters Shaquasia Coleman and Labria Strong are co-owners of Juice Crush juice bar in Conway.
 They are both from Myrtle Beach and attended the University of South Carolina (USC).
-Shaquasia earned a degree in public relations, and later, two masters of business administration degrees, and Labria earned a degree in public health.
+Shaquasia earned a degree in public relations, and later, two Masters of Business Administration degrees, and Labria earned a degree in public health.
 Labria is also a real estate agent on the Grand Strand.

 About

 When the COVID pandemic began in 2020, “all our family and friends decided they also wanted our juices and smoothies, so we went from there,” said Strong.
-The sisters consulted with a sorority sister who is a doctor of internal medicine about how to adapt the recipes so each juice offers specific benefits.
-Coleman and Strong opened Juice Crush in May 2020 and moved into their Conway storefront September 2021.
+The sisters consulted with a sorority sister who is a doctor of internal medicine about how to adapt the recipes, so each juice offers specific benefits.
+Coleman and Strong opened Juice Crush in May 2020 and moved into their Conway storefront in September 2021.

-The sisters’ background in property management, which began when they were attending University of South Carolina, was a foundation for their careers as entrepreneurs.
-“I worked my way up throughout undergrad from a maintenance girl outside, to a leasing manager, to assistant property manager, to working at the corporate level,” said Coleman.
+The sisters’ background in property management, which began when they were attending the University of South Carolina, was a foundation for their careers as entrepreneurs.
+“I worked my way up throughout undergrad from a maintenance girl outside, to leasing manager, to assistant property manager, to working at the corporate level,” said Coleman.

 Strong worked for her sister at the property management company as well, which was the origin of her real estate career.
 “We were managing million-dollar assets and making sure everything was running smoothly on the property side, so that’s helped us tremendously in business,” said Coleman.

 Coleman and Strong said customer service and time management are key to success as an entrepreneur.
 “People buy people,” said Strong.
 “People will come back to you if you make them feel good, like you are being attentive to their needs.
 We make sure we speak to everyone who comes in.
 We make sure that if they decide to spend their money here, they feel it’s worth it.”
-Coleman said time management is also essential.
+Coleman said time management is essential.
 “We know that time is valuable not only for the customer but for us as well.
 Make sure you’re getting things done in an orderly fashion.”

 About